-In the event of an emergency closure parents will be informed via the school website www.stvincentdepaulinfantschool.ie app and by text message via Aladdin, our schools administration system.
+In the event of an emergency closure parents will be informed via the school website www.stvincentdepaulinfantschool.ie, the school blog (vdpinfantsblog.com) and where possible, by text message.

 Complaints procedure

 It is in the interest of pupils, parents and teachers that good relations should exist between home and school.
 The teachers are willing to discuss any problems that may arise from time to time.
 With mutual respect and goodwill most problems are solved readily.
 In normal circumstances complaints should be raised as follows: